apache/apisix-docker/README.md

 curl http://127.0.0.1:9080/anything
 ```

-The response indicates that apisix is running successfully:
+The response indicates that APISIX is running successfully:

 ```
 Hello APISIX